Getting the most out of Our Skillsforce

 The Scottish ADHD Coalition aim to raise awareness of Attention Deficit Hyperactivity Disorder (ADHD) in Scottish workforces.
 It’s a resource for employers to learn about the condition ADHD and what can be done to support staff and colleagues to allow them to work effectively, such as any reasonable adjustments that can be provided.

-Dyslexia Scotland aims to inspire and enable dyslexic people to realise their potential.
-They work with the dyslexic community directly and with educators, employers and others to create dyslexia-friendly learning and working cultures.
+Dyslexia Scotland aims to inspire and enable dyslexic people to realise their potential by creating dyslexia-friendly learning and working cultures.
+It works with the dyslexic community and with educators, employers and others.

 The Disability Confident scheme supports the UK Government’s commitment to having one million more disabled people in work by 2027.
 Disability Confident provides employers with the knowledge, skills and confidence they need to attract, recruit, retain and develop disabled people in the workplace.